 Not every Airbnb experience is a positive one, wait before you make up your mind about all the positivity you’ve just read.
 Read some of the experiences my fellow seasoned bloggers had –

 “I wanted to enjoy my Airbnb stay in Naples, Italy, I really did.
 I mean, my host got five-star reviews all around and was even a designated Superhost and everything.
 But from the start, this Airbnb stay was a total disaster.
 I arrived at my host’s apartment and guess what?
 Not only was the place covered in scaffolding and the green, iron door totally consumed by rust, but my host didn’t answer me!
-I tried the doorbell, her phone, and nothing.
+I tried the doorbell, and her phone, and nothing.
 Finally, a kind soul saw me and tried to help.
 When I mentioned my host’s name, Natalia, his eyes lit up and he immediately pointed to a picture of a woman pole dancing on his phone, and confidently said, “Natalia”.
 Alright, no big deal, I bet she’s super nice.
 Well, after trying to reach her for twenty minutes, she finally texted my male companion the words, “Friend in a diabetic coma.
 Can’t talk now.
 Don’t want him to die.”
 Now, I’m an empathetic person but it was 9 pm and I just wanted to get some sleep.
 Finally, after what seemed like an eternity, she told him to let me in, which was easier said than done.
 Not only did I have to talk up eight flights of stairs, but there were huge gaps in the stairs that made jumping a necessity if I didn’t want to fall to my doom.
 But we finally got to the apartment and my companion opened the door to a horde of twenty-something boys hanging out in what looked like a glorified frat house.
 At first, I thought this must be the wrong place but nope, this was my Airbnb.
 All I can say is that I’m glad my door had a lock and that I packed a large bottle of sleeping pills.“

 Nuraini from “Teja on the Horizon” not only uses Airbnb as a traveller but also hosts a property.
 Hosting exposes Nuraini to some amazing travellers which she also compares to Couchsurfing too –

-“I started doing some ad hoc hosting on Airbnb since about a year and a half ago.
+“I started doing some ad hoc hosting on Airbnb about a year and a half ago.
 (Note: I host in the way of Airbnb’s original ‘share economy’ concept, i.e. letting out a spare room in my own place, not the short-term rental purposeful business that it has morphed into).
-On average I tend to end up hosting may be one or two guests a month, unless I’m travelling myself or can’t be bothered!
+On average, I tend to end up hosting maybe one or two guests a month unless I’m travelling myself or can’t be bothered!
 So far I’ve only had good guests who were clean and followed house rules (tip: the key things an Airbnb host looks for in your references!).
 Maybe I’ve been lucky, or maybe the fact that I live in the same property?
 Perhaps it’s also the fact that I purposely don’t price myself at the lowest end of the range for my area, on the logic that I’d get better quality guests if I’m not aiming for the travellers who are looking for the cheapest deal.
 Anyway, it seems to work out so far.
 Going by this approach, I find that I tend to get people on layovers, or coming for a conference or other event in the city centre area.
 They tend to keep to themselves, which makes it a surprisingly easy and low-stress hosting arrangement.
 Contrasting that with Couchsurfing (which I also do on occasion!), I would typically get more interesting guests with the latter – but I need to be in a more social mood to get the most from that mode of hosting.
 That said, I did get one guest on Airbnb who came for a metaphysics conference.
 We ended up talking about our respective social media projects, and the very first Teja on the Horizon podcast interview was recorded on his SoundCloud channel!”

 Nuraini’s experience as a traveller

 “When my best friend and I were planning a road trip along Australia’s Great Ocean Road, I let her do the Airbnb bookings for us both.
 But it took her longer to be done than it usually does for me.
 I thought she was slacking off!
-Then, curiously, she told me it’s typical for it to take this long.
+Then, curiously, she told me it was typical for it to take this long.
 And when I asked her why she told me that she doesn’t always get a response back.
 Now, as a host, this was really strange to me, because hosts get penalised for not responding or not accepting bookings when the calendar is open on the requested dates.
 And it wasn’t as if she had no verified ID data at all, or that she had zero reviews on her profile.
 But… her profile photo shows her and her husband as being visibly Muslim.
-She wears hijab, and it just so happened that her husband was wearing an Arab robe in the photo, even though they are not Arabs (it’s popular fashion in Malaysia).
+She wears a hijab, and it just so happened that her husband was wearing an Arab robe in the photo, even though they are not Arabs (it’s a popular fashion in Malaysia).
 The ironic thing is, between the two of us, my friend is actually the more outgoing one.
 She is friendlier, more open to people of different backgrounds, makes friends and sustains conversation more skilfully.
 She is the one who will remember things about you!
 We did briefly discuss whether it would be better if I made the booking arrangements.
 But in the end, we chose to leave it, because it was better to know up front who didn’t mind hosting us, rather than having it come to a head when we arrive.
 At the end of the day, Airbnb is not supposed to be a hotel, but someone’s house.
 We did find hosts for our road trip.
 One was a sweet French and Balinese couple who migrated to work in the area – the Balinese half of the pair was quite happy for the opportunity to speak a bit of Indonesian with us! (our languages are related) And as for the second host, we had an Australian home to ourselves, with a self-check-in system.”

 P.S.
 Technically Airbnb hosts are prohibited from turning down guests on discriminatory grounds, with very few exceptions.
 However, I usually advocate the low-drama policy that travellers adapt to local sensitivities and current social realities, whatever one’s personal opinion about them.
 Just because the country is a developed rather than a developing one, does not really matter.
 After all, a traveller has the option of booking normal accommodations, or – in the worst case – avoiding the country altogether.